y33-j3T/WIX1002-Fundamentals-of-Programming/README.md

 # Fundamentals of Programming - Java
-My solutions for the lab works of a Java programming course.
+My solutions for the lab works of a university Java programming course.

 ## Contents
 - [Introduction](#Introduction)